Define Discipline-specific Expectations

 What is a predatory journal?

-Predatory journals are publishers which take advantage of “publish or perish” anxieties for academics.
-They are often characterized by soliciting articles from graduate students and instructors via flattering emails, charging hundreds of dollars to publish an article, and not performing any rigorous peer review or editing on a scholar’s work.
+Predatory journals are publishers that take advantage of “publish or perish” anxieties for academics.
+They are often characterized by soliciting articles from graduate students and instructors via flattering emails, charging hundreds of dollars to publish an article, and not performing any rigorous peer review or editing of a scholar’s work.
 In some cases predatory journals will force authors to sign over the copyright of their work, making it difficult or impossible to have their work removed from a predatory publishing site or have it republished elsewhere.
 In order to feign credibility, such journals have been known to list made up names on their editorial board, or even to list the names of real scholars without their permission.
-The number of such publications has grown dramatically during the pandemic.

--The journal or the person contacting you have confusing, inconsistent, or confusing contact information
+- The journal or the person contacting you has inconsistent or confusing contact information.

 How Predatory Publishing Causes Harm

 Publishing in predatory journals can be very harmful to the reputation of the author, particularly for graduate students and early-career scholars.
 In a similar vein, predatory journals often keep poor archives or take down articles without notifying the authors, making it difficult for others to find and cite one’s work or for the existence of your work to be verified.
-All of this can impact future funding opportunities for scholars who publish in these predatory journals.
+All of this can impact future funding opportunities for scholars.

--As awareness of predatory publishers has grown, multiple blacklists have begun to circulate on the internet.
-Beall’s list is one such resource (double check link and title)
+- As awareness of predatory publishers has grown, multiple blacklists have begun to circulate on the internet.
+Beall’s list is one such resource.